-With many different features and settings to navigate through, running a successful PPC campaign is easier said than done.
+With many different features and settings to navigate through, is easier said than done.
 Factor in a typically smaller-than-your-competition budget and competing successfully can be daunting.
 Small business owners and marketers must be precise when looking to win with PPC advertising.

 Here are 11 tips to keep at the forefront of your mind when getting started with PPC on a low budget:

 #1 Start with just your core products or services